Kathryn, one of our Gambian Experts, reviews her experience of 'Cooking With Ida', a popular excursion which offers a great insight into Gambian life.

-This Home Cookery Course costs £39 per person and runs every Tuesday throughout the year, although it may not be available during Ramadan.
+This Home Cookery Course costs £45 per person and runs Mondays throughout the year and also on Thursdays during winter, although it may not be available during Ramadan.

 This is a fabulous way to get to know Gambian culture.
 Not only is Ida a great cook, she's great company too and throughout the day she will no doubt share with you many interesting anecdotes about Gambian life.